 The editions are based on careful study of the original sources and we are proud to list several eminent musicologists and early music specialists amongst our editors.
 These include Dr Andrew Ashbee, Professor Peter Holman, David Pinto, Dr Ian Payne, Dr Derek McCulloch, Dr David Rhodes, Ian Graham-Jones, Alison Crum and Professor Richard Charteris.
 Our aim is always to provide playing editions with suitable sets of parts.

-Of particular importance and interest are the two books by Judy Tarling: Baroque String Playing (with two other related editions: Baroque Violin Technique and The Baroque Dance) and the highly informative book The Weapons of Rhetoric.
-These books give a minutely detailed account of Renaissance and Baroque performance practice.
+Of particular importance and interest are the three books by Judy Tarling: Baroque String Playing (with two other related editions: Baroque Violin Technique CMP 487 and The Baroque Dance CMP 496).
+These books give detailed examples of Renaissance and Baroque performance practice.
+Recently published is her masterly analysis of the structure, rhetorical significance and historical background for Handel's Messiah.
 See Judy Tarling .
-Also in the field of baroque violin playing there is Gradus ad Parnassum, (CMP 497) a selection of 24 movements from baroque string sonatas, devised by Walter Reiter as studies in fluency, technique and stylistic awareness.
+Also in the field of baroque violin playing there is Gradus ad Parnassum, (CMP 497) a selection of 24 movements from baroque string sonatas, devised by Walter Reiter as studies in fluency, technique and stylistic awareness for violinists.

 We also publish arrangements of solo or consort music where this meets a demand.
 When trawling the archives for music of the past it is common to encounter several different sources of the same piece - a lute piece in a version for consort, a song arranged for keyboard, lyra-viol or cittern, etc. The combinations can be multifarious, so we propagate several more in the same vein, always observing the essential elements of form and historical style in the arrangements.